 The six-month mark is when sleep training can be started.
 There are a plethora of methods that parents have tried.
 The best is the one you feel the most comfortable with.
 If you feel worried or face difficulties, this is a great topic to seek professional advice about.

 - Cry it Out (CIO) – Baby’s will be placed in their crib and undisturbed for the entire night.
 This is the most extreme method and may be done cautiously.
 The most useful way to approach this is by listening closely to your baby to make sure they are not putting themselves in great distress.

 - Patting & Pick Up – This allows for the parents to enter the room in timing intervals to check on the baby.
 The idea here is to pat the baby’s chest to soothe them or pick them up for whatever amount of time it takes to settle the baby.

-Six months is such a short time but large changes in your baby’s development will occur.
+Six months is such a short time, but significant changes in your baby’s development will occur.
 Eating and sleeping remain the main activities of parents around this time.
-There is a lot of caring to do in between the cuddles, cries and laughter you can expect to experience.
+There is a lot of caring to do between the cuddles, cries and laughter you can expect to experience.

 Written by Chelsea D.

 Chelsea is a mum of one and pregnant with another.
 She writes about pregnancy, parenting, and body positivity.

 All articles are provided as general information and are not intended, nor may it be construed, as medical advice or instruction.
 Information and opinions expressed are believed to be correct and accurate to the best knowledge and judgement of the authors.
 Readers should consult their appropriately qualified health care professional prior to taking any action or inaction.